Polaris Finance DEX

 Overview

 Stable Pools are designed specifically for assets that are expected to consistently trade at near parity, such as different varieties of stablecoins or synthetics.
-Stable Pools use Stable Math (based on StableSwap, popularized by Curve) which allows for significantly larger trades before encountering substantial price impact, vastly increasing capital efficiency for like-kind swaps.
+Stable Pools use (based on StableSwap, popularized by Curve) which allows for significantly larger trades before encountering substantial price impact, vastly increasing capital efficiency for like-kind swaps.

 Please note that unlike with weighted math, the assets in the stable pools must have the same weights.
 For example, if a stable pool contains 5 assets, any asset in the pool must have a 20% share.